 Pro-Bots at Dale Street School

-With the help of a grant from the Medfield Coalition for Public Education, the Dale Street School in Medfield Massachusetts purchased 50 Pro-Bots at the beginning of 2016.
+With the help of a grant from the Medfield Coalition for Public Education, the Dale Street School in Medfield Massachusetts purchased 50 Pro-Bots.
 Grade 4 teacher Marissa Foley and Grade 5 teacher Kerry Cowell jumped right in with an exciting series of lesson plans using the programmable robots in their individual classrooms as well as in joint sessions involving both grades of students.
 With a focus on collaboration and joint problem solving the teachers created challenges for the students that enhance their learning of the curriculum as well as many social skills.

 Marissa describes how, at the end of week 3 the two classrooms got together: “Their challenge was to program their Pro-Bot to create a track and then challenge their partner from the other class to figure out their program by observing their track and attempting to run their Pro-Bot on it… It was so valuable to hear conversations about measuring distances and how to determine how many degrees are in a turn.
 Their learning could not have been more evident.”